raphodn/db-viewer/README.md

 - Python 2.7
 	- Flask
 	- NumPy
+	- Pandas

 ### Functionnalities

 - On launch, the app will go through the /database folder and get existing files (make sure they are legit db files)
+- Data retrieved from the database is cleaned (remove NULL rows)
 - A user can also upload his own database via the web interface
 - Query's can be made on any of the database, tables and columns available
 - No internet connection needed, all needed dependencies are in the /static folder